-The Head is the member of staff responsible for implementation, coordination, and review of this Visitors' Policy.
-The Head is also responsible for liaising with the School's security, support staff and Designated Safeguarding Lead ("DSL") as appropriate.
-All breaches of this Visitors' Policy must be reported to the Head as soon as possible.
+The Director of Safeguarding is the member of staff responsible for the implementation, coordination, and review of this Visitors' Policy.
+The Director of Safeguarding is also responsible for liaising with the School's security, support staff and Head as appropriate.
+All breaches of this Visitors' Policy must be reported to the Head and Director of Safeguarding as soon as possible.